-Singapore-based actor Christopher Lee won Best Actor in a Mini-series or Television Film at the Golden Bell Awards held in Taipei last night for his performance in last year's series Workers.
+SINGAPORE - Home-grown actor Christopher Lee took home the Best Actor in a Mini-series or Television Film trophy at the Golden Bell Awards held in Taipei on Saturday (Oct 2) for his performance in last year's series Workers.

-In an emotional acceptance speech, Lee thanked his family - actress wife Fann Wong and their seven-year-old son.
+In an emotional acceptance speech, he thanked his family - actress wife Fann Wong and their seven-year-old son.

 Lee was a hot favourite in his category going into the night.
-He thanked the cast and crew of the series and said the win was special to him since Workers is the first drama he has filmed largely speaking taiyu, the Southern Min dialect.
-The HBO Asia series revolves around a group of happy-go-lucky blue-collar labourers.
+He thanked the cast and crew of the HBO Asia drama and said the win was special as it is the first drama he has filmed speaking largely in Taiyu, the Southern Min dialect.
+The series revolves around a group of happy-go-lucky blue-collar labourers.

-Workers was a big winner, bagging the Best Mini-series Award.
-Lee's co-star Simon Hsueh picked up Best Supporting Actor in a Mini-series or Television Film.
-But the bigger win for the former rapper of Taiwanese band Da Mouth was Best Actor in a Drama Series for Born Into Loving Hands, a period drama.
+Workers was a big winner in the mini-series category, bagging the Best Mini-series Award.
+Lee's co-star Simon Hsueh also picked up an award - for Best Supporting Actor in a Mini-series or Television Film category.

-The head of this year's judging committee, famed Taiwanese director Tsao Jui-yuan - Seqalu: Formosa 1867 (2021) - said in a speech that veered towards the political: "There are people who left, to go over to the mainland but we are here and we are working hard.
+In his speech before he presented the final award, famed Taiwanese director of Seqalu: Formosa 1867 (2021) and head of this year's judging committee Tsao Jui-yuan said: "There are people who left, to go over to the mainland but we are here and we are working hard.
 I'll like to tell our government to start considering really responding to our film and television industry so that those who decided to stay can see hope."

-The Golden Bell Awards can be streamed on Hub E City (StarHub TV Channel 825) through StarHub TV+ from Oct 5.
+The Golden Bell Awards was broadcast live on Hub E City (StarHub TV Channel 825) on Saturday.
+It will also be available to stream through StarHub TV+ from Oct 5.